 - 1.3.1 The applicant will demonstrate how they consider the reasons for refusal and the report of handling that justifies the decision to refuse planning permission are not reasonable.
-With regard to Scottish Government Guidance, Circular 6/1990 Awards and Expenses in Appeals and other Planning Proceedings and in Compulsory Purchase Order Enquiries the applicant consider the following points merit a position to question the reasonableness of the planning decision: - the planning authority has reached its decision solely on the grounds that the proposal does not accord with the provision of the Development Plan, without having any meaningful regard to other material considerations.
-This includes national policy guidance issued post adoption of the Perth Area Local Plan 1995, recent Council decisions on similar applications and the Landscape and Visual Assessment accompanying this application. - 2. the reasons for refusal contained within the decision notice are based on three grounds, yet the Report of Handling as contained in Appendix 8 specifies only two reasons for refusal. - 3. the target determination was the 1st November 2011, by which time all statutory consultees, public responses and supporting information from the applicant had been lodged with the Council.
+With regard to Scottish Government Guidance, Circular 6/1990 Awards and Expenses in Appeals and other Planning Proceedings and in Compulsory Purchase Order Enquiries the applicant consider the following points merit a position to question the reasonableness of the planning decision: - 1. the planning authority has reached its decision solely on the grounds that the proposal does not accord with the provision of the Development Plan, without having any meaningful regard to other material considerations.
+This includes national policy guidance issued post adoption of the Perth Area Local Plan 1995, recent Council decisions on similar applications and the Landscape and Visual Assessment accompanying this application. - 2. the target determination was the 1st November 2011, by which time all statutory consultees, public responses and supporting information from the applicant had been lodged with the Council.
 Despite extensive follow up correspondence and phone calls with assurances from the Planning Officer that the application would be determined expeditiously as evidenced in Appendix 9, it took a further six months before a decision was issued.
 No reasons for this extensive delay have been provided and as such the applicant has limited confidence in the planning system, as provided for in the Scottish Planning Policy and Circular 4/2009 Development Management Procedures. - 1.3.2 Within the Planning Officer's Delegated Report of Handling contained in Appendix 8, the Officer considers that ultimately the "key tests of the acceptability of the planning application are based on two issues, a/ whether or not the site has good existing landscape framework and the proposed residential uses are compatible with its surroundings and b/ whether or not the proposal is acceptable in land use terms bearing in mind the provisions of the Development Plan".
 As the Delegated Report of Handling highlights (Appendix 8), the Planning Officer concludes that development of the site will materially change the appearance of the landscape and as such does not allow for the opportunity to depart from the Development Plan or the Housing in the Countryside Policy (2009).
 No landscape evidence has been given to support this assessment, which is totally at odds with the independent and rigorous landscape and visual assessment accompanying the planning application.
 Despite initially accepting the invitation to meet the applicant's profession team in order to review the landscape and visual assessment, the Planning Officer withdrew from this position with the result that the applicant has no confidence in officers assessment of the landscape and visual issues and therefore the basis for the reasons for refusal.

-1.3.3 There have been no statutory objections about the proposed development, including from statutory agencies responsible for the environment, notably Scottish Natural Heritage.
+1.3.3 There have been no statutory objections about the proposed development, including from statutory agencies responsible for the landscape evaluation, notably Scottish Natural Heritage.
 Furthermore, no objections were submitted by the Council's Landscape Officer in relation to the proposal.